jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 1. For `Data Type`, select `Picklist (Multi-Select)` and click **Next**.
 2 .
 Fill in the field details:
-  a.
-Field Label: `Resolution`
+  - Field Label: `Resolution`
-  b.
-Enter the following values for the picklist (one per line)
+  - Enter the following values for the picklist (one per line) Training Issue
-     Training Issue
      Management Guidance
      Process Improvement
      Data Issue
      System Bug
-  c.
-Leave the Sort Values Alphabetically- Unchecked
+  - Leave the Sort Values Alphabetically- Unchecked
-  d.
-Leave the Use first value as default value - Unchecked
+  - Leave the Use first value as default value - Unchecked
-  e. # Visible Lines: 4
+  - # Visible Lines: 4
-  f.
-Field Name: Resolution
+  - Field Name: Resolution
-  g.
-Help Text: What were the solutions to this feature request?
+  - Help Text: What were the solutions to this feature request?

-  h.
-Click **Next**.
+3. Click **Next**.

-  i.
-Leave every box unchecked in the Visible column for all profiles except the System Administrator, and click **Next**.
+4. Leave every box unchecked in the Visible column for all profiles except the System Administrator, and click **Next**.

-  j.
-Click Save & New to save the Resolution field and return to the first step of the wizard.
+5. Click Save & New to save the Resolution field and return to the first step of the wizard.

 ## Add a Date Field to the Object
 This field will help us track when the request was closed.
 It’s also important for us because we reference this field in the following formula field created in the next step.